 In Python, strings can be defined as an array of characters represented by Unicode character.
 As Python doesn’t support char data type, Python has a single character as also a string.
 Strings are declared either in the single quote or double-quotes.
 The most import function on the string is the split() method.
 The split () function is a function when applied to any string it returns the list of strings after recognizing the delimiter and breaks the string into substrings.
 This method is used to split the strings into characters.
 Sometimes it is required to split large strings into small chunks of characters or substring.
 Spit () functions work the opposite of concatenation.
 As the split function returns the list of strings, it can be accessed using an indexing method in which every string or character of the given string is given the index number starting with number 0 and so on.
 In this topic, we are going to learn about Python Split String.

 How Does Python split function work?

-Separator parameter is optional because by default the whitespace is taken as separator if not specified.
+The separator parameter is optional because, by default, the whitespace is taken as a separator if not specified.